jackw01/led-control/README.md

 All built-in animations run at over 50FPS on a Raspberry Pi Zero, and will run faster on any other Raspberry Pi model.
 The framerate is limited to 60FPS by default to reduce CPU usage.

 ## Install

-### Hardware Setup
+### Hardware Setup (All Platforms)
-1. Obtain a Raspberry Pi (any model), a WS2812B or SK6812B LED strip (**SK6812 RGB/White LEDs are highly recommended**), and a suitable 5V power supply.
+Obtain a WS2812B or SK6812B LED strip (**SK6812 RGB/White LEDs are highly recommended**) and a suitable 5V power supply.
+Using USB power may be suitable, and an external power supply may not be needed, when using small numbers of LEDs (less than 80 RGBW or 50 RGB LEDs).

+### Hardware Setup (External LED Driver)
+1. Obtain a Raspberry Pi Pico (US$4) or any microcontroller board based on the RP2040 chip.
+2. Connect the LED strip to your microcontroller:
+    - MCU GND to LED GND
+    - MCU GPIO12 to LED Data in
+    - Power supply ground to LED GND
+    - Power supply 5V to LED 5V
+3. Flash the firmware onto your microcontroller board: hold down the BOOTSEL button when connecting it to your computer with a USB cable and it should enumerate as a USB storage device.
+Drag and drop or copy and paste the `.uf2` binary file, which can be downloaded on the [Releases](https://github.com/jackw01/led-control/releases) page, into the microcontroller.
+The provided binaries are compiled for the Raspberry Pi Pico and have been tested to also run on Adafruit Feather RP2040 boards.

+### Hardware Setup (Raspberry Pi)
+1. Obtain a Raspberry Pi single-board computer (any model).
+Due to the unavailability of Raspberry Pis, using any other computer with an external LED driver is recommended (see above).
 2. Connect the LED strip to your Raspberry Pi:
     - Pi GND to LED GND
     - Pi GPIO18 to LED Data in
     - Power supply ground to LED GND
     - Power supply 5V to LED 5V

-   See [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11) for other ways to connect the LED strips or for using a level shifter.

 #### RGBW LEDs Are Highly Recommended
 Know what you're doing with electricity.
 Addressable LEDs can draw a lot of current, especially in long strips.
 You should use RGBW LEDs for the reason that **they look better and require much less power** when displaying whiter colors (a good quality 5V 4A power supply can comfortably handle 150 RGBW LEDs at full brightness).